-Anthony Fauci, the nation’s top expert on infectious diseases and a key member of the White House Coronavirus Task Force, has become a familiar figure as the United States works to contain the spread of COVID-19.
-Fauci has served as the director of the National Institute of Allergy and Infectious Diseases for more than three decades.
+Anthony Fauci, the nation’s top expert on infectious diseases, became a household name in 2020.
+Fauci has served as the director of the National Institute of Allergy and Infectious Diseases for more than three decades and is also President Joe Biden’s chief medical adviser on COVID-19.

 Fauci has been married to fellow doctor and HIV/AIDS expert Christine Grady since 1985.
 They have three grown daughters.